ACON Trampoline vs. Springfree Trampoline | An Honest Comparison

 Winner: Springfree.

-Why?
-Springfree Trampoline is the winner in quality/warranty.
 All of Springfree’s Trampolines include the same strong structure and an industry-leading 10-year warranty on all parts.

-However, ACON lacks consistency: You must buy the Premium or Performance Trampolines to get the best quality trampoline ACON offers.
-Their warranty is solid on the metal frame and mat, but two years on all other parts is average for an outdoor trampoline.
+Their warranty is solid on the metal frame and mat, but 1-2 years on all other parts is average for an outdoor trampoline.

-1. Trampoline Durability
+1. Trampoline Durability/Maintenance

 Springfree